-2020 has simultaneously been the slowest year on record and fastest year record.
-Summer is already a distant memory and many of us have had to forfeit our sunshine getaway plans due to cancellations, delays and the dreaded quarantine list.
+The last 12 months has simultaneously been the slowest year on record and fastest year record.
+2020 is already a distant memory and many of us have had to forfeit our sunshine getaway plans due to cancellations, delays and the dreaded quarantine list (UK Government Red List).

 However, your opportunity for some beautiful sunshine and a getaway from all of this is still available.
 A number of the UK’s travel corridor destinations are available at exceptional prices and are not on the quarantine list - meaning you can enjoy your holiday and not worry about potential disruption when you get back.

-Hotspots that are available at the moment include the likes of mainland Greece as well as some of the Greek islands (including the fabulous Corfu).
-A city break to Germany currently won’t put you on the quarantine list and Madeira is another gorgeous destination that is currently quarantine-free.
+Hotspots that are available at the moment include the likes of mainland Portugal and Madeira is another gorgeous destination that is currently quarantine-free on return to the UK.

 Please note: whilst we aim to keep this quarantine-free list up-to-date as much as possible, the government updates its quarantine list without notice.
 Please ensure you check the Foreign, Commonwealth and Development Office (FCDO) website for exact information on your destination's travel status.
 Also whilst the destinations shown here are ones that have no general requirement to quarantine on arrival from the UK, please do check the most up-to-date entry requirements and rules of your chosen destination available on the Foreign, Commonwealth and Development office website.